bgerardi20/budget-buddy-react-capstone/README.md

 Find a working prototype with Node at https://budget-buddy-react-capstone.herokuapp.com/

 # Functionality
-* When the user brings up the
+* When the user brings up the landing page it explains the pupose of the app.
-* The user then
+* The user then creates a profile with their email(logs in if already created), or uses the demo account.
-* The user can
+* The user can add a monthly budget, that includes all expenses and
 * The user can
 * The user can
 * The user can